BigBlymp/.github/profile/README.md

 🍠 Yamfore is a decentralized, non-custodial lending protocol purpose-built on the Cardano blockchain, offering crypto-backed loans with no margin calls, no ongoing interest repayments, and indefinite loan terms.

-η Indytane is a general purpose yield aggregator that sources and optimizes yield opportunities from across multiple DeFi protocols, providing users with a unified interface to access the highest returns while minimizing complexity.
+η OBYUSD is the native stablecoin of the Obymare protocol and a foundational asset within Cardano’s DeFi ecosystem.
+It’s built for smooth integration across yield protocols, lending markets, and liquidity pools, giving users multiple ways to earn returns while maintaining a stable peg and reliable store of value against the US dollar.

 🪙 Obymare is a stablecoin solution built for Cardano, meticulously designed for the blockchain's unique eUTXO model.
 Its $OBYUSD stablecoin provides unparalleled stability through exclusive over-collateralization with ADA, offering a secure and stable digital asset within the Cardano ecosystem.